 A Unesco-listed natural landscape, Viñales has become an exciting destination on its own right, no longer a stopover of day tours from Havana.
 Actually, many of our clients choose to stay in Viñales for two days or more, because it is packed with possibilities to explore beyond the tobacco culture that made it famous decades ago.
 However, if you only have a day, go ahead and check it out for yourself!

 About 3 hours from Havana, a typical Viñales tour starts with a piña colada at Los Jazmines viewpoint, and continues with horseback-riding or trekking at the smaller valleys that make up the mogote-filled Viñales Valley.
 The visit should include a stop at a tobacco plantation, with a chance to meet the producers, and you could also explore some limestone caves via a boat trip along a subterranean river.

 Read more about things to do here at our blog 48 Hours in Viñales

 With plenty of exciting day tours available from Havana, pick your favorites and plan a holiday itinerary that fits your interests and budget.
-If you have any questions, give us call on 020 3918 4640, or fill in our free quote form, to start designing your dream Cuba holiday.
+If you have any questions, give us call, or fill in our free quote form, to start designing your dream Cuba holiday.
 Our team of Cuban-born experts will use their in-depth knowledge to create a bespoke itinerary tailored to all your needs.
 Find our rep team on facebook too!